oldkevinjasaitis/Nomnompaleo/README.md

 # Nomnompaleo

-This project makes it so the user can gain access to certain paleo recipes from https://nomnompaleo.com/ of each month, listing first the names of each recipe, then shows ingredients description and how to make!
+This project makes it so the user can gain access to certain paleo recipes from https://nomnompaleo.com/ of each month, listing first the names of each recipe, then shows ingredients, description, and how to make!
+This took alot of work and it was such a blast making this!

 ## Installation